Lower School

 The language arts curriculum in grades 1-3 is comprised of Orton-Gillingham for phonics and spelling instruction.
 Emphasis is placed on reading and comprehending classical literature.
 Classical literature provides a rich context for discussing good versus evil and highlighting virtuous conduct.
 Shurley grammar supports the study of grammar.

 Fifth grade initiates a more advanced study of English grammar.
-Fifth grade students compare and contrast Latin and English grammar.
+Fifth-grade students compare and contrast Latin and English grammar.
 This comparison increases their understanding of the structure of language.

 Mathematics